lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: abstract

-    In this tutorial, a slightly more advanced system than the gas in :ref:`lennard-jones-label` is used.
+    In this tutorial, a slightly more advanced system than the LJ gas in :ref:`lennard-jones-label` is used.
-    The system is a small carbon nanotube (CNT) in vacuum, on which some external deformation will be applied.
-Two very different force fields will be used: a classical force field, and a reactive force field named AIREBO.
-With AIREBO, the breaking of bonds can occur during under strong deformation.
+    The system is a small carbon nanotube (CNT) in vacuum.
+Some external forcing are imposed to the CNT, and its deformation is measured.
+    Two different force fields are used.
+First, a classical force field is used, for which the bonds between atoms are unbreakable.
+Second, a reactive force field named AIREBO is used.
+    With AIREBO, the breaking of bonds under strong deformation is possible.

 .. include:: ../../contact/recommand-lj.rst